drcjar/widening-participation/widening-participation.md

 ##

 - pick your target(s)
 - make sure you know what's needed to hit them
 - make sure you're up for putting in the necessary work
 - make sure you enlist the help of others, pick the right people to ask, but stay critical

+##

+- life is short
+- there are many paths up the mountain
+- mountainsides are green and mountain tops are barren

 # Any questions?